dj-pearson/Roblox-Tycoon/PRD_Rebuilt.md

 - **Trading System**
     - **Description:** Allow players to trade resources, items, or other assets with each other.
     - **Benefits:** Add more player interactions.
+- **Research & Development System:**
+    - **Description:** Introduce a system where players can invest in research to unlock new equipment tiers, unique staff skills, marketing strategies, or even permanent gym-wide passive bonuses.
+    - **Benefits:** Adds a long-term strategic goal beyond just earning money and expanding space.
+Provides a sink for excess resources and a clear progression path.
+    - **Implementation Notes:** Could include research trees or categories (e.g., Equipment Tech, Marketing, Staff Training, Member Comfort).
+- **Member Archetypes & Needs:**
+    - **Description:** Expand on the basic member system by introducing different types of members (e.g., Bodybuilders, Cardio Enthusiasts, Seniors, Students, VIPs) with specific equipment preferences, patience levels, spending habits, and satisfaction drivers.
+    - **Benefits:** Makes the simulation deeper, rewards players for creating diverse gym layouts catering to different needs, and allows for tailored marketing campaigns.
+    - **Implementation Notes:** Integrate with NPC System, GymRevenueSystem, and MemberSatisfactionSystem.
+- **Marketing and Branding:**
+    - **Description:** Allow players to invest in marketing campaigns (local flyers, online ads, celebrity endorsements) to attract more members or specific member archetypes.
+Introduce a "Gym Brand" or "Reputation" score influenced by marketing, cleanliness, satisfaction, and events.
+    - **Benefits:** Provides more control over growth and target audience, adds a new resource expenditure avenue, and makes reputation a more tangible game mechanic.
+    - **Implementation Notes:** Marketing options should affect NPC spawn rates and types.
+- **Staff Specializations & Skill Trees:**
+    - **Description:** Build on the Staff Management System by giving staff members unique roles (Trainer, Manager, Janitor, Receptionist) and skill trees they can progress through via the Staff Training System.
+    - **Benefits:** Adds significant depth to the Staff Management feature, allows for min-maxing and strategic staff placement, and provides another layer of progression.
+    - **Implementation Notes:** Staff skills could impact revenue, member satisfaction, cleanliness, and security.
+- **Dynamic Goal/Quest System:**
+    - **Description:** Expand the MilestoneSystem into a more dynamic quest or mission system that generates personalized goals for players based on their current progress, specialization, available equipment, or ongoing events.
+    - **Benefits:** Provides players with clear, short-term objectives, encourages exploration of different game mechanics, and makes progression feel more personalized and engaging.
+    - **Implementation Notes:** Goals could include "Train X Bodybuilder NPCs," "Earn Y revenue from Cardio equipment," or "Achieve Z member satisfaction for 10 minutes."
+- **Difficulty Settings / "Chill" Mode:**
+    - **Description:** Offer players different difficulty settings at the start or allow them to switch between a standard challenge mode and a more relaxed "Chill" or "Creative" mode.
+    - **Benefits:** Caters to a wider audience with different playstyle preferences, from those seeking a challenge to those who just want to build and customize.
+    - **Implementation Notes:** Parameters to modify could include starting money, member satisfaction decay, and failure conditions.

 ## 1. Completed Features